 Omega-3 vs. omega-6 fatty acids and breast cancer

 A diet with a relatively low omega-6 to omega-3 fatty acid ratio is protective against breast cancer in adults and appears to be so in children also.
 However, several studies have found that prepubertal rats fed diets very high in omega-3 fatty acids can have unwanted effects, including adverse effects on the prepubertal mammary gland and an increase in subsequent breast cancer risk.
 While it makes sense to introduce fatty fish in the diets of children, fish oil supplementation does not appear wise.
-Using olive oil, canola oil and walnut oil in preparing meals instead of high omega-6 oils such as corn oil, sunflower oil and soybean oil also appears logical given evidence from available animal studies, but there are no population studies that the support the hypothesis that childhood consumption of these oils influences breast cancer risk in adulthood.
+Using olive oil and walnut oil in preparing meals instead of high omega-6 oils such as corn oil, sunflower oil and soybean oil also appears logical given evidence from available animal studies, but there are no population studies that the support the hypothesis that childhood consumption of these oils influences breast cancer risk in adulthood.

 Environmental carcinogen exposure and breast cancer